By Michelle Lopez Arciga

 Mexico is the oldest American wine producer, but its industry of quality wines is relatively recent.
-Wine was consumed as food, medicine and to regain strength.
+The wine was consumed as food, medicine and to regain strength.

 Since wine formed an essential part of the daily diet of the Spanish conquerors and settlers, the commercialization of this drink grew rapidly in the newly discovered lands.
 Juan de Grijalva is considered to be the first Spanish explorer to have a glass of wine with Aztec officials sent by Montezuma in ancient Tenochtitlan.